appbaseio/Docs/content/docs/reactivesearch/react-native-searchbox/quickstart.md

 ## Basic Usage

 This example demonstrates the usage of some of the props available with `react-native-searchbox`.
-Please go over [here](/docs/reactivesearch/react-native-searchbox/examples/) to check it out.
+Please go over [here](/docs/reactivesearch/react-native-searchbox/examples/#basic-usage) to check it out.

 ## Controlled Usage

 In this example we can see the usage of `search-box` component in a controlled way using the `value` and `onChange` props and also how to use the `transformRequest` prop to get in more context from an extrenal API.
-Please go over [here](/docs/reactivesearch/react-native-searchbox/examples/) to check it out.
+Please go over [here](/docs/reactivesearch/react-native-searchbox/examples/#controlled-usage) to check it out.

 ## Advanced Usage

-In this an example with a facet.
-Please go over [here](/docs/reactivesearch/react-native-searchbox/examples/) to check it out.
+In this example, we show the usage of an additional facet to display the search results with increased relevancy.
+Please go over [here](/docs/reactivesearch/react-native-searchbox/examples/#advanced-usage) to check it out.

 ## DistinctField Prop Usage

 In this example, we have shown how to usage `distinctField` and `distinctFieldConfig` props to display distinct value documents based on the specified field.
-Please go over [here](/docs/reactivesearch/react-native-searchbox/examples/) to check it out.
+Please go over [here](/docs/reactivesearch/react-native-searchbox/examples/#distinctfield-prop-usage) to check it out.